Taharqua/PowerBi/README.md

 ## The Emissions Per Country Tab
 The tab on the right shows the amount of methane per country per year on individual area charts.
 These charts change when selecting different regions and you are also able to scroll down and find each individual country in that region.

+## Page Navigator
+The tab on the top of the page which details what page we are on is called the page navigator tab.
+I allows easy changing when showcasing the dashboards.

 # African Inflation Dashboard

 This dashboard was made with data from Kaggle to show the changes of inflation over the years in certain African countries.